 C. Provide this form in Excel format.
 The file name shall include the abbreviated name of the modeling organization, the standards year, and the form name.
-All tables in Form A-7 (Percentage Change in Logical Relationship to Risk) shall also be included in a submission appendix.
+A hard copy of a All tables in Form A-7 (Percentage Change in Logical Relationship to Risk) shall also be included in a submission appendix.